beancount/docs/docs/24_beancount_design_doc.md

 What is the difference between a data file format and a simple declarative computer language?

 One distinction is the intended writer of the file.
 Is it a human?
 Or is it a computer?
 The input files are meant to be manicured by a human, at the very least briefly eyeballed.
-While we are trying to automate as much of this process as possible via importing code—well, the unpleasant bits, anyway—we do want to insure that we review all the new transactions that we're adding to the ledger in order to ensure correctness.
+While we are trying to automate as much of this process as possible via importing code—well, the unpleasant bits, anyway—we do want to ensure that we review all the new transactions that we're adding to the ledger in order to ensure correctness.
 If the intended writer is a human one could file the input under the computer language rubric (most data formats are designed to be written by computers).

 We can also judge it by the power of its semantics.
 Beancount’s language is not one designed to be used to perform computation, that is, you cannot define new “Beancount functions” in it.
 But it has data types.
 In this regard, it is more like a file format.